-Staying safe when traveling to Costa Rica is not difficult.
-As long as you use some common sense rules and not put yourself in the wrong place at the wrong time most likely you are not going to have any problems.
+Therefore, staying safe when traveling to Costa Rica is not difficult.
+As long as you use some common sense rules and not put yourself in the wrong place at the wrong time, you are probably, not going to have any problems.

 If this is your first time traveling to Costa Rica or just need some tips, this article will give some helpful insights and “how to” instructions for keeping safe and enjoying your trip to Costa Rica